wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    4. Audit the third party’s access to internal resources.
    <br /><br />

-Types of control:
+Types of control function:
-   * Directive
-   * Preventive
+   * Preventive - Reduces the probability or impact of a threat, like firewalls.
-   * Detective
+   * Detective - dentifies attacks as they happen, like surveillance.
-   * Responsive
+   * Corrective - Controls how the system responds to an ongoing attack, like system patches.
+   * Deterrent - Keeps attackers away from the system, like least privilege.
+   * Recovery - Recovers system from an attack, like backups.
    <br /><br />

    * Data backups are recovery <strong>logical controls</strong>.